How to Build a Professional Development Plan for Teachers Using Tech

 Pretend It’s a Classroom

-We rarely approach professional development the same way we approach teaching students –
+We rarely approach professional development the same way we approach teaching students – but adults also benefit from quality instruction.

 Those running professional development should teach to different knowledge levels, check for understanding as they go, and create opportunities for all types of learners.
 Consider breaking into groups or letting teachers with more knowledge assist other teachers to keep the class from slowing down too much.